 Remember when SoulCalibur’s Tira and Cassandra was in the main roster in previous games before they were post-launch DLC in part 6?
 Ah, good times.

-While some may argue that these announced DLC characters were probably made and completed right after the game went gold, the timing for these could be better.
+While some may argue that these announced DLC characters were probably made and completed right after the game went gold, the timing for these announcements & marketing plans could be better.

-And last we checked, the recent iterations for these games had more than 11 characters out at launch.
+And last we checked, the recent iterations for the aforementioned ASW titles had more than 11 characters out at launch.
 Marketing & PR done messed up here, however you see it.

 Minor issues and overlying industry bulls*** aside, I am impressed with 2020’s first fighting game offering.
 At the very least, Granblue Fantasy: Versus‘ graphics and soundtrack coloured me impressed.
 When you have the patented AWS 2D/3D art in play with Granblue Fantasy’s lush 2D artworks as a frame of reference, your game’s going to be a hell of a looker.